Nikki Shannon Smith

 Storyteller: Nikki Shannon Smith

-Nikki Shannon Smith was born and raised in Oakland, CA. She is the author of eleven books, ranging from picture books to young adult.
-Her work includes the Azaleah Lane chapter book series and four titles in Capstone’s multi- author, historical fiction/adventure, middle-grade series, Girls Survive.
+Nikki Shannon Smith was born and raised in Oakland, CA. She is the author of twelve books, ranging from picture books to young adult.
+Her latest book is Lena and the Burning of Greenwood: A Tulsa Race Massacre Survival Story.
+Her work includes the Azaleah Lane chapter book series and five titles in Capstone’s multi- author, historical fiction/adventure, middle-grade series, Girls Survive.
 Nikki also wrote A Star Like Jesse Owens, a Smithsonian Historical Fiction title about the 1936 Olympics.
-Her writing is informed not only by her research, but by her child-like curiosity and nearly thirty years of elementary school teaching experience.
+Nikki’s forthcoming titles include Our Beautiful Colors (Random House/Little Golden Books, 2022) and a board book series called Brown Baby Parade (Random House Children’s Books, 2022, 2023, 2024).
+Her writing is informed not only by her research but by her child-like curiosity and nearly 30 years of elementary school teaching experience.
 She is represented by Jennifer March Soloway of Andrea Brown Literary Agency.
 (Photo credit: Alan Bradley of AFBPhotography)